Nuke.Unreal

 Important

 The main benefit of this design is that libraries prepared this way can be further distributed with source but without the need for Nuke.Unreal, or without the need to execute complex behavior from the module rule files.
-This ensures for example Marketplace/Fab compliance of plugins.
+This ensures for example Fab compliance of plugins.

 Use library via CMake